uWaterlooDataTeam/IntroSQL/README.md

 A presentation constructed by UW Stats Club to educate fellow students on how to use SQL for querying databases.

-Follow along with the [wiki](https://github.com/uWaterlooDataTeam/IntroSQL/wiki)
+Follow along with the [wiki](https://github.com/uWaterlooDataTeam/IntroSQL/wiki) which includes full instructions.

 The example database given uses SQLite3 and is loosely based around operation of University of Waterloo Stats Club.
 Almost all data is fake and slides are made in ipython notebook.